Autocar India

 Tata Tiago new rear quarter static

-The taillights are all-new with three vertical LED strips on both sides and a connecting light bar in the centre.
-The Tiago lettering has moved from the centre to the lower portion of the tailgate, while the camera module has been shifted from the tailgate to the bumper.
-The reverse light has also moved to the lower portion of the rear bumper.
-The rear bumper itself has been slightly redesigned with the black portion extending to the lowermost sections, unlike before.
+The tail-lights are all-new, with three vertical LED strips on both sides and a connecting non-illuminated red trim bar in the centre.
+The Tiago lettering has moved from the centre to the lower portion of the tailgate, while the camera module, earlier on the tailgate, is now housed in the bumper.
+The reverse light has also moved to the bumper’s lower portion.
+The bumper itself has been slightly redesigned, with the black portion extending to the lowermost sections.

 Tata Tiago new vs old: Interior design